BrunoBernardino/Oikon2-Mac/README.md

 $ export OSX_SIGN_IDENTITY='XXX' && npm run release
 ```

-Make sure there's a valid `*.provisionprofile` file in the project directory.
+Make sure there's a valid `*.provisionprofile` file in the project directory (get or generate one from https://developer.apple.com/account/resources/profiles/list).

 To get a list of available identities:
 ```bash
 $ security find-identity -p codesigning -v
 ```

+Use the "Transporter" app from Apple to verify and upload the new .pkg